inadarei/hyper/_includes/extensions.md

    type](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-rel)
    which "specifies the relationship of the target object to the link object"

-In addition to using, optinally: CURIed, URIs as keywords, the semantic meaning of keys in a Hyper document can also be provided by attaching an [ALPS](http://alps.io/spec/) profile to it as explained [further in the spec](/spec#profiles).
+In addition to using, an optinally CURIed, URIs as keywords, the semantic meaning of keys in a Hyper document can also be provided by attaching an [ALPS](http://alps.io/spec/) profile, in HTTP header, as explained [further in the spec](/spec#profile).

+In Hyper documents, appplication- and context-specific semantics SHOULD be provided by profile links, whilst CURIEd keys shoud be used for generic and reusable extensions.